katzenpost/katzenpost/HACKING/index.rst

 ----------------

-The Katzenpost server is essentially a software based router and as such it utilizes three active queue management algorithms (AQM).
+The Katzenpost server is essentially a software based router and as such it utilizes three active queue management algorithms (AQMs).
 These queues are called the ingress queue, the mix strategy queue and the egress queue.
 We utilize a computational model called SEDA or Staged Even Driven Architecture where these three queues are pipelined together.